strimzi/proposals/056-zk-kraft-migration.md

 **_Actions_**

 The operator starts a reconciliation and, via the `KafkaReconciler` component, creates and configures the controllers accordingly with the ZooKeeper migration flag and the connection to the ZooKeeper ensemble.
+The controllers are automatically created with the following configuration (the user cannot set them manually).

 ```shell
 # Enable the migration